Syspeople/CodeNow/contribution.md

 specific query parameters for record type. only if required. in **Api.ts**

 ### Step 9 Optional
-Add custom handling of cration if required.
+Add custom handling of creation if required.

 ## Add class declarations